douglasF5/gamified-timer/README.md

 # Gamified timer

-A Pomodoro timer for your deep-work sessions with some gaming elements to bring you more fun, motivation, and encourage you to take healthy breaks between work sessions.
-[Interact with the live project here](https://gamified-timer-douglasf.vercel.app) - the app was built in Brazillian Portuguese).
+A Pomodoro timer for deep-work sessions with some gaming elements to bring more fun, motivation, and encourage you to take healthy breaks between work sessions.
+[Interact with the live project here](https://gamified-timer-douglasf.vercel.app) (the app was built in Brazillian Portuguese).

 How it works:

 - Start a 25-min timer and focus on important work
-- When the time is up, you are given a challenge (like go for a 3-min walk, stretch, and exercise your eyes) to be completed during your break
+- When the time is up, you are given a challenge (like go for a 3-min walk, stretch your legs, or exercise your eyes) to be completed during your break
-- If you have completed the challenge, you earn more experience (XP) points, and with enough of it you can advance to the next level
+- If you complete the challenge, you earn experience (XP) points, and with enough of it you can advance to the next level

 Implemented features: